bivex/bivex.copyright-notice-0.1.0/README.md

 - ✨ **Automatic Background Insertion**: Silently adds copyright notices to new files in the background
 - 🔄 **Manual Command**: Apply notice on demand with the Command Palette
+- 📁 **Apply to All Files**: Process all eligible files in your project at once with background progress reporting
 - 😀 **Emoji Removal**: Remove all emojis from files with a single command
 - 🌐 **Multi-language Support**: Works with all programming languages
 - 🔄 **Automatic Comment Conversion**: Templates automatically adapt to language-specific comment styles